zzzeek/sqla_tutorial/handout/source/relational.rst

 Introduction
 ============

 This document is a brief overview of key relational database concepts, including SQL basics as well as the basics of transactions.
 SQLAlchemy is somewhat unique in that it doesn't try to hide any of these concepts within regular use, and the developer of a SQLAlchemy-enabled application will be dealing with concepts of SQL, transactions, and Python expressions and object models, all at the same time.
 While this may sound daunting, it is in practice actually a better way to work, instead of relying upon a tool to hide away the existence of the relational database.
 Best of all, once the practice of integrating all three techniques is mastered, you'll be able to call yourself an Alchemist :).

-The *Introduction to SQLAlchemy* tutorial starts off with the assumption that the student is familiar with the concepts outlined in this document - if they're new to you, spending some time familiarizing will be time well spent, and if they're old hat, you'll be in good shape to jump right into the SQLAlchemy tutorial.
+The tutorial starts off with the assumption that the student is familiar with the concepts outlined in this document - if they're new to you, spending some time familiarizing will be time well spent, and if they're old hat, you'll be in good shape to jump right into the SQLAlchemy tutorial.

-Throughout this document, we'll try to refer heavily to the :doc:`Glossary <glossary>`, which tries to provide an overview and additional links on just about every concept.
+Throughout this document, we'll try to refer heavily to the :doc:`Glossary
+<glossary>`, which tries to provide an overview and additional links on just
+about every concept.

 Overview
 ========